typst-community/valkyrie/src/types/tuple.typ

 #import "../assertions-util.typ": *

 /// Valkyrie schema generator for an array type with positional type reqruiements.
 If all entries
-/// have the same type, see @@array.
+/// have the same type, see @array
 /// exact (bool): Requires a tuple to match in length
 ///
 /// -> schema